 - Scottish Environmental Protection Agency (SEPA) provides guidance on controlling Japanese Knotweed.

 - Ragwort can be a real concern to horse owners.
-We will not allow ragwort to spread from council owned land.
-However when there is also a ragwort problem on the adjacent land, we will ask the owners to deal with his ragwort at the same time.
+We will not allow ragwort to spread from Council owned land.
+However, when there is also a ragwort problem on land adjacent to Council owned land, we will ask the owners to deal with their ragwort at the same time.